MRI Data Protection Policy

 MRI is a global company.
 Your personal data may be stored and processed in the Switzerland or any other country in which MRI or associated third parties maintain facilities.
 If necessary to require the aforementioned purposes, your personal data will be forwarded to MRI affiliated companies or other companies.

-Your personal data may be transferred to, and stored at, a destination outside the European Union.
-It may also be processed outside the European Union.
+Your personal data may be transferred to, stored at and processed in a destination outside Switzerland or the European Union.
 By indicating consent when submitting your personal data, you agree to this transfer, storing or processing.

 If legally permitted to do so, MRI may transfer personal data to courts, law enforcement authorities, regulators or attorneys if necessary to comply with the law or for the establishment, exercise or defence of legal claims.

-Should MRI need to transfer your personal data, MRI will take all reasonable measures to safeguard the transfer of your personal data to third parties in a manner that complies with the applicable provisions under data protection law, especially the GDPR.
+Should MRI need to transfer your personal data, MRI will take all reasonable measures to safeguard the transfer of your personal data to third parties in a manner that complies with the applicable provisions under data protection law, especially the GDPR and FDPA.

 We take your privacy extremely seriously and we never sell personal data or email addresses.